Mygetsy/ML_optimal_transport/README.md

 ### Example of the results

 The example of images produced in a result of the stacking are presented in the following picture.
-A more complete description of the results can be find in the ```report.pdf``` file.
+A more complete description of the results can be find in the ```report.pdf``` and ```presentation.pdf``` files.

 <p align="center"><img src="pics/3stacking.PNG" width="550" /></p>